-- 30.3.3.1 Dimensions The label construction shall have dimensions as specified in accordance with label paper stock requirements, see 3.1. - 30.4 Workmanship The paper of the labels shall be clean, free of dirt spots, slivers, and foreign matter, and shall be uniform in color.
+- 30.3.3.1 Dimensions The label construction shall have dimensions as specified in accordance with DMM M032, sections 2.0 and 3.0. - 30.4 Workmanship The paper of the labels shall be clean, free of dirt spots, slivers, and foreign matter, and shall be uniform in color.
 The paper shall be free of holes, tears, cuts, folds, scuff marks, wrinkles, and any other defects or irregularities which affect its appearance and serviceability.
 Evidence of any of these defects shall constitute failure to meet the workmanship requirements.

-40 VERIFICATION PROCEDURES
+40. VERIFICATION PROCEDURES

-- 40.1 Verification of the labels shall include an examination of physical attributes per section 50 and tests of the labels' material and performance characteristics per section 60. - It should be noted that the examination for performance will always begin with the evaluation under standard conditions, as described in 60.3.2.
-Failure of the labels to perform properly under standard conditions will be reason for terminating further testing. - 40.3 If the labels pass the performance evaluations under standard conditions, their performance will then be evaluated as specified in 60.3.1 under different environmental conditions.

-40.4 Failure to meet requirements when inspected in accordance with section 50 or tested in accordance with the procedures specified in section 60 shall constitute failure of the particular test.
+- Verification of the labels shall include an examination of physical attributes per section 50 and tests of the labels' material and performance characteristics per section 60. - It should be noted that the examination for performance will always begin with the evaluation under standard conditions, as described in 60.32.2.
+Failure of the labels to perform properly under standard conditions will be reason for terminating further testing. - 40.3 If the labels pass the performance evaluations under standard conditions, their performance will then be evaluated as specified in 60.32.1 under different environmental conditions. - Failure to meet requirements when inspected in accordance with section 50 or tested in accordance with the procedures specified in section 60 shall constitute failure of the particular test.

-50 EXAMINATION
+50. EXAMINATION